-To ensure safety and minimize conflict between hunters and people engaged in wildlife observation and photography, the Service will provide information about hunting boundaries and seasons to the general public and those utilizing other refuge programs.
-Information will be provided at the interpretive kiosks, on the refuge website, and in refuge offices.
-In addition, law enforcement patrols will be conducted on a regular basis to ensure compliance with State, Federal, and refuge regulations.
-The refuge law enforcement officer will also monitor and collect data on hunting activities in the field to ensure limited conflicts with other wildlife-dependent uses.
+Law enforcement patrols will be conducted on a regular basis to ensure compliance with State, Federal, and Refuge regulations.
+The refuge law enforcement officer will also monitor and collect data on hunting activities in the field to ensure the waterfowl hunting program does not conflict with other wildlife-dependent uses.
 If necessary, the program will be modified accordingly.